pihh/strategic-memory-retrieval-reinforcement-agent/README.md

+# TraceRL

-# Strategic Memory Retrieval: An Agent With Active, Learnable Memory
+#### Strategic Recall for Reinforcement Learning.
+An Agent With Active, Learnable Memory

+---

-**Strategic Memory Retrieval** is a reinforcement learning (RL) agent designed for **environments where optimal decisions require remembering and leveraging information from the distant past**—not just recent history.
+**TraceRL** is a reinforcement learning (RL) agent designed for **environments where optimal decisions require remembering and leveraging information from the distant past**—not just recent history.
 The agent maintains an **external, actively-managed episodic memory** where it stores compressed summaries of entire experiences (trajectories) and learns **which memories to retain and which to discard** as training progresses.

 ### The Problem: